Gender: diversity matters

 Equal terms – equal pay

-Where men and women are working for the same employer they're entitled to the same terms of employment, provided they're doing one of the following:
+Employers must give men and women equal treatment in their terms of employment, provided they're doing one of the following:

 - the same or similar work